 The descriptive data treatment was performed after these procedures.
-ANOVA one-way test with Tukey post-hoc, two-way ANOVA, and Student's t test assessed the data of questionnaires and the average grade of the students during the course cycle terms.
+The one-way Anova test with Tukey post-hoc, two-way Anova, and Student's t test assessed the data of questionnaires and the average grade of the students during the terms studied.
 The significant value for analysis was p<0.05.

-The study was approved by the institution's Human Research Ethics Committee.
-The Ethics Committee process number was CAAE 62725516.7.0000.8041.
+The study was approved by the institution's human research ethics committee.
+Ethics committee process number: CAAE: 62725516.7.0000.8041.